-I felt a nudge from God to give him the book, The Case for A Creator, by Lee Strobel.
-But fear and doubt held me back so the book stayed dusty on my shelf.
+I felt a nudge from God to give him the book The Case for A Creator, by Lee Strobel.
+But fear and doubt held me back, so the book stayed dusty on my shelf.
 My pizza delivery days came to an end and I moved on.
-My score on that evangelism test felt like a dismal “F.” I was stuck feeling like I really missed the boat.
+My score on that evangelism test felt like a dismal F. I was stuck feeling like I really missed the boat.

-Fast-forward two years and I was packing for a summer of teaching on a nearby island.
-I stopped in front of my bookshelf and prayed, “God, is there anything I should bring?”
-My eyes narrowed in on Blue Like Jazz by Donald Miller.
+Fast-forward two years.
+I was packing for a summer of teaching on a nearby island.
+I stopped in front of my bookshelf and prayed, God, is there anything I should bring?
+My eyes focused in on Blue Like Jazz, by Donald Miller.
 I grabbed it and drove to the ferry terminal.

-As I was driving aboard the ferry, I felt the Spirit say to me, “Give him the book.”
+As I was driving onto the ferry, I sensed the Spirit saying to me, Give him the book.
 This time, I was determined to obey.
 I walked around the vessel again and again, but I couldn’t find him anywhere.
 Just as we were getting back into our cars at the end of the ferry ride, there he was, only a few cars back.
 I walked over and told him I felt God wanted him to have the book; he accepted it gratefully.
 I felt the wonderful joy of obeying the Holy Spirit.

 I learned some powerful lessons that day:

 - God is a patient coach.
 He understands our fears and is willing to work with us to chip away at them.
-He’s more than willing to give us second chances at evangelism and to cheer us on in the power of His Spirit.
+He’s more than willing to give us second chances at evangelism and to cheer us on in the power of his Spirit.

 - God is not hung up on our past.
-We may be stuck feeling guilty about our last evangelistic shortfall, but God is already looking forward to the next amazing opportunity He has for us.
+We may be stuck feeling guilty about our last evangelistic shortfall, but God is already looking forward to the next amazing opportunity he has for us.